 What is Creative Kids?

-Since 1 January 2019, the NSW Government has provided parents/guardians/carers with a voucher of up to $100, which can be redeemed towards payment of lesson and activity costs with an approved provider registered with the Creative Kids program.
+Under the program, the NSW Government is offering a voucher valued at $50 for parents, guardians and carers to use towards payment of lesson and activity costs with an approved provider registered with the Creative Kids program.

 Definitions for providers